PLCnext/EdgeDevices/01_BasicFlow.md

 ![OPCClient](images/N_OPCClient.JPG) <br>
 Edit window contains following fields:
 - Endpoint: Configured in same way as in 3.2.6 section.
 - Action: Specify the type of action that needs to be performed.
-The list of actions available are:
+The list of actions available are:
 - Read
 - Write
 - Browse